Chart Color Schemes

 Wollongong - West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Wollongong - West, as per the latest Census, 47.8% of dwellings were houses while 52.2% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This compares to Non-Metro NSW where 58.9% of dwellings were houses and 41.1% were other dwellings.
+In Wollongong - West, as per the latest Census evaluation, 47.8% of dwellings were houses, with 52.2% being semi-detached, apartments, or 'other' dwellings.
+This compares to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
 Home ownership in Wollongong - West stood at 26.7%, with mortgaged dwellings at 25.6% and rented ones at 47.7%.
-The median monthly mortgage repayment was $2,000, lower than Non-Metro NSW's average of $2,189.
-Median weekly rent in Wollongong - West was $380, compared to $400 in Non-Metro NSW.
-Nationally, Wollongong - West's mortgage repayments were higher at $2,000 than the Australian average of $1,863, while rents were also higher at $380 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,000, below Non-Metro NSW's average of $2,189.
+Median weekly rent in Wollongong - West was $380, compared to Non-Metro NSW's $400.
+Nationally, Wollongong - West's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing